 Madison Symphony Orchestra Program Notes

-• Premiere: Verdi conducted the first performance in Milan on May 22, 1874.
+• Premiere: The composer conducted the first performance at the Burgtheater in Vienna on March 23, 1783.

 What You’ll Hear